 The Rice: Sushi is usually made with medium- or short-grain white rice (often labeled “sushi rice”).
-Although I typically advocate for the health benefits of brown rice, here I recommend white because it’s stickier and has a more delicate texture.
+Although I typically advocate for the health benefits of brown rice, here I recommend white because it’s stickier and softer.
 Brown rice can be more difficult to work with while rolling sushi.

 The Tofu: I use extra firm tofu here, which I press, season with salt and pepper, and sear in a skillet until golden brown and crispy; details below.

 The Veggies: I love how the freshness of raw carrots and cucumbers balances out the “meaty” tofu.
 But you can definitely get creative with these sushi rolls and use: roasted sweet potatoes, mango, avocado, scallions, thinly sliced and sauteed shiitake mushrooms, cilantro, and even thinly sliced purple cabbage.

 The Quick-Pickled Onions: Pickled veg adds a brightness to vegan sushi rolls that sort of mimics the brininess of raw fish.
 You can also try quick-pickled carrots or daikon here.
 Or substitute with kimchi.